ConcilIA-EGOV/attribute-extractor/README.md

 ## Overview

-The repository aims at running a series of prompts on OpenAI models to extract information from legal judgments in Portuguese language.
+The repository aims to run a series of prompts on OpenAI models to extract information from legal judgments in the Portuguese language.

 ## Installation

-To install dependencies run:
+To install dependencies run the following:

 ``
 pip install -r requirements.txt
+``

+Put the OpenAI API token in the `.env` file in the root folder:
+``
+OPENAI_API_KEY=00000000000
 ``

 ## Usage